Malpeque (electoral district): Geography

 The district includes the extreme eastern part of Prince County and most of Queens County except the extreme eastern portion and the City of Charlottetown.
 Communities include Cornwall, Kensington, Miltonvale Park, Borden-Carleton, North Rustico and Clyde River.
 The area is 1,663 km2.

 History

 The electoral district was created in 1966 from parts of Prince and Queen's ridings.

-There will be no boundary changes as a result of the 2012 federal electoral redistribution.
+There were no boundary changes as a result of the 2012 federal electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gained the remainder of North Shore and the North Shore Fire District, plus everything west of Highway 6 between them from Cardigan, and lost the Bedeque area plus some areas east and southeast of Summerside, and lost newly annexed territory by the City of Charlottetown in the Marshfield area to Charlottetown.
+These changes came into effect upon the calling of the 2025 Canadian federal election.

 Members of parliament

 This riding has elected the following members of parliament: